ZHANG-GuiGui/news_reco_syft/ReadMe.md

 rm glove.840B.300d.zip
 ```

-To run the NMRS model using Adam Optimizer, run `Syft_train_individuel.py`.
+To run the NRMS model using Adam Optimizer, run `Python3 Syft_train_individuel.py`.

-To run the NMRS model using SGD Optimizer, run `Syft_train.py`.
+To run the NRMS model using SGD Optimizer, run `Python3 Syft_train.py`.

 ## More information